“The Sultaness of the West” is the unofficial capital of Puerto Rico’s west coast.

 Things to Do

 One of Puerto Rico’s most elegant plazas is the tree-lined Plaza de Colón, an active hub where many cultural events take place.
 During Christmas, you’ll find lights and festivities, including live music, food, crafts, and activities that take place regularly during the weeks leading up to the holiday.
-When visiting during other times of year, check out the fountain commemorating Christopher Columbus (whose name in Spanish was Cristóbal Colón), as well as the Nuestra Señora de la Candelaria Cathedral.
+When visiting during other times of the year, check out the fountain commemorating Christopher Columbus (Cristóbal Colón, in Spanish), as well as the Nuestra Señora de la Candelaria Cathedral.

 For a day of incredible shopping visit the Mayagüez Mall, the third-largest shopping center in Puerto Rico with one million square feet of retail space.
 Many of the stores are similar to ones you’d find elsewhere in the states — such as Old Navy, Marshalls, and JC Penney — as well as a variety of dining options.

 Mayagüez is also an excellent launching point to experience some of Puerto Rico’s best scuba diving locations, one of which is Isla de Mona, an uninhabited, 13,500-acre island about 45 miles off the coast (about a 6-hour boat ride).
 Here you’ll experience clear, blue waters, brightly colored coral reefs, abundant sea life, and visibility of up to 150 ft.
 This trip is recommended for experienced divers, and trips of two to three days are recommended.
 Permits are required to camp on the island and can be obtained through the Departmento de Recursos Naturales y Ambientales (DNRA) at 787-999-2200 or by visiting their offices in Mayagüez.